What Do We Want Children to Learn About Africa?

 Children in the United States need to be able to make connections to their own stories and lives to help them understand others.
 The only connection they can make to eating bugs is that it is gross.
-There are countless other facts that National Geographic could have highlighted for children to connect with, such as the millions of trees planted by the Kenyan Greenbelt Movement under the leadership of Wangari Maathai or the fact that soccer is a popular sport in much of the contintent.
+There are countless other facts that National Geographic could have highlighted for children to connect with, such as the millions of trees planted by the Kenyan Greenbelt Movement under the leadership of Wangari Maathai or the fact that soccer is a popular sport in much of the continent.

 To illustrate my point, I use the following lists when I present workshops.
 I read each list aloud and ask the teachers to think about what students learn from each one.
 I don’t reveal until later that list A is from the National Geographic map.
 [Note that Teaching for Change staff have also done this excercise in teacher workshops.
 We use a printed version of both lists and ask which list of facts (A or B) they think it is more important for students to learn.]